 Beat the Blank Page of Doom FOR GOOD

-LIVE Writing Sessions with Vicky Fraser
+LIVE Writing Sessions (and an awesome support system) with Vicky Fraser

 Join Team Moxie's Power Hour...

 Ditch the guilt, anxiety, and stress caused by terminal procrastination: build a regular writing habit so you get that book — and anything else you need to write — done.

 If you're reading this, you probably have a book in your head that you can't dig out.
 Or perhaps you started your book... but it's been withering on your hard drive for a year (or more).

 You'll definitely be as familiar as I am with the struggle to sit down and do the damn work.
 You know how it feels to constantly have your plans and intentions to write derailed... and you're all too well acquainted with the feelings of guilt and anxiety and overwhelm that follow.

 I know I am.

 I've worked with dozens of writers and authors, and they all tell me the same thing over and over again: they want to write more, but something's getting in the way.
 Their good intentions seem to dissolve and they're left feeling frustrated and unfulfilled.